 Use of proper implements relative to all barbering procedures.
+Develop the knowledge to recognize the various skin conditions and disorders.
+Acquire knowledge of analyzing the hair and skin, prior to all services to determine any disorders.
 Develop the knowledge of safety precautions in use of all barbering implements.